webqit/webflo/README.md

   </html>
   ```

-  Where your rendering logic is an external script, your `<script>` element would need to have an `ssr` Boolean attribute to get the the rendering engine to fetch and execute the script on the server.
+  Where your rendering logic is an external script, your `<script>` element would need to have an `ssr` Boolean attribute to get the rendering engine to fetch and execute your script on the server.

   ```html
   <!--